False Teachers Distort Jesus

 God’s conviction shows us that despite the great work of Jesus saving us, we through our flesh still sin every day in ways that disgust us.
 Our human desire is to want to try harder to do things to be better.
 Jesus’ answer though is to simply trust Him.
 He will continue the good work He started in us until its completion.
 He invites us to cast our cares, including cares about our failures and sins on Him so He can care for us through the struggle.
 If we make it about relying on Jesus, then every struggle is about trusting in Jesus.
 If we make it about us, then who is the struggle about?

 Which brings us back to John Mulinde and his ilk.
 His message is that Jesus appeared to him in a vision.
 Jesus then told him that he would not be coming to heaven if Jesus returned that day, that his repentance was not enough and that John Mulinde had to work harder.
-This is just false doctrine.
-Jesus plus works is not consistent with the Bible.
+This is false doctrine.
+John Mulinde contradicts the Bible so he is a false teacher.
+Jesus plus works for salvation is not the real Jesus.

 It is also worth noting that it takes the attention off of Jesus and what He did to the created being and his works.
 Taking attention away from Jesus is never good.
 He gave everything to save us completely.
 A gospel that is inconsistent with that laid out in the Bible is not good news at all.
 As Paul said in Galatians 1: